-Length of Term Year that
+Length of Term for Directors Year that Term Would

-Annual Meeting Year for Directors Elected Term Would Expire
+Annual Meeting Year Elected Expire

 2015 Two years 2017

 2016 One year 2017

 2017 and thereafter Annual election One year later

 The Board has nominated Norman Matthews, Kenneth Reiss and Stanley W. Reynolds for election as Class III directors at the Annual Meeting.
 Messrs.
 Matthews, Reiss and Reynolds currently serve as Class III directors of the Company.
 If you elect these three nominees, they will hold office until the annual meeting of stockholders to be held in the Spring of 2017 or until their successors have been elected and qualified.